Licensing

 - The passing mark for the exam will be set using the Angoff method.
 More information can be obtained in the COPR National Examination handbook

-- These exams are computer-based multiple choice exams based on the 2011 National Occupation Competency Profile (NOCP)
+- These exams are computer-based multiple choice exams

 - This is a pan-Canadian exam, delivered by the Canadian Organization of Paramedic Regulators (COPR) and Meazure Learning (formerly Yardstick Assessment Strategies).
 It is identical in the 7 jurisdictions it is held across the country and does not contain regional information: British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.